 Allows a player to know the value of an item (when selling or bargaining) or knowing a close estimate by asking a Herald to confirm the price.
 The ability to determine the value of an item may be affected by lore skills (or the lack thereof) as well.
-For example, a character with appraise (and without any lore relating to weaving) may wish to know the value of a counterfeit enchanted item, when the character asks a Herald they will receive the value of the real item, without appropriate lore skill they cannot tell the difference.
-May also alter prices of goods sold by NPCs and rewards given by NPCs.
-Player vendors choose what price they buy and sell from and are not affected by this skill.
+For example, a character with appraise may wish to know the value of a counterfeit enchanted item, when the character asks a Herald they will receive the value of the real item, without appropriate lore skill they cannot tell the difference.
+May also alter prices of goods sold by NPCs.
 A character with Appraise also has a 50% chance to receive 1 additional coin at check-in, representing their chance to barter a bit over the month and earn a little extra coin.